ZacPearce/hotel/README.md

 # Hotel JEM

-## A responsive website for a luxury apartment chain to show the user the history of the club, why it's important to the local community, to build a bigger fanbase and recruit new players for the team.
+## A responsive website for a new and expanding luxury apartment chain to allow potential customers to see the hotel, make bookings and help the business grow

 [View Website Link](https://zacpearce.github.io/hotel/)